magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ## Last step - Test the magic again

-You should now check your work by interactively test the Login form again.
+You should now check your work by interactively test the Login Form again.
 As usual visit the [index.html][7] page and see what happens when you provide a well-formed email address whose domain doesn't exist (e.g. `me@google-nospam.com`).

 ![ajax validator][19]

 We're done.
-Stay tuned for the next tutorial.

 You can now stop any `boot` related process and reset your git repository.

 ```bash
 git reset --hard